Introduction goes here

 92

-And it is ordered to the seneschal of Gascony and the constable of Bordeaux or their lieutenants who keep this office of [controller of the castle of Bordeaux Burdeg'] and deliver it to Thomas [de Greysouthen] to hold in the said form.
+And it is ordered to the seneschal of Gascony and the constable of Bordeaux, or their lieutenants, to deliver the office of controller of the castle of Burdeg' Bordeaux , which is in the king's hands, to Thomas [de Greysouthen] to hold in the aforesaid form.

 93

-Order to the constable of Bordeaux that having accounted with the noble man Ramon Corneille Cornelii or his attorney on his receipts of the annual 200l.st. of the time when John Travers was constable of Bordeaux, if it has not been accounted before, and he should make payment without delay from the issues of the duchy of these annual 200l.st. to Corneille or his attorney of what he found is due from Travers' and his time, any order of the king's to the contrary about this sum of money from these issues notwithstanding, receving from Corneille or his attorney his letters of acquittance, and he will have due allowance in his account.
-Because of Corneille's affection towards the king and the royal house, the king retained Corneille in his council and his household, the king granting to him to receive for life 200l.st. per annum as a fee from the issues of the duchy by the hands of the constable of Bordeaux, as more fully appear in the king's letters patent made on this matter.
-Lately, Corneille requested the king that he will wish to make payment of what is due to him, as several sums of money should be received from these 200l.st. from the issues of the duchy from the time of the [current constable] and John Travers, former constable of Bordeaux.
+Order to the constable of Bordeaux that having accounted with the noble man Cornelii Ramón Cornel or his attorney on his receipts of the annual 200 l.st. of the time when John Travers was constable of Bordeaux , if it has not been accounted before, and he should make payment without delay from the issues of the duchy of these annual 200 l.st. to Cornel or his attorney of what he found is due from Travers' and his time, any order of the king's to the contrary about this sum of money from these issues notwithstanding, receving from Cornel or his attorney his letters of acquittance, and he will have due allowance in his account.
+Because of Cornel's affection towards the king and the royal house, the king retained Cornel in his council and his household, the king granting to him to receive for life 200 l.st. per annum as a fee from the issues of the duchy by the hands of the constable of Bordeaux, as more fully appearsin the king's letters patent made on this matter.
+Lately, Cornel requested the king that he will wish to make payment of what is due to him, as several sums of money should be received from these 200 l.st. from the issues of the duchy from the time of the current constable and John Travers, former constable of Bordeaux.

 94

-20 November.
-Newcastle upon Tyne Novum Castrum super Tynam.
+20 November 1335 .
+Novum Castrum super Tynam Newcastle upon Tyne .
 For Doat-Amaniu de Bouglon.

-Order to the seneschal of Gascony and the constable of Bordeaux or their lieutenants, as he previously ordered them, to deliver to Doat-Amaniu de Bouglon Boglon',damoiseau to deliver to him the baylies of Salles Sales, Juliac Juliak and Aulas with their parts and permit him, or to a suitable substitute or substitutes to hold them, any grant or allocation on these baylie previously made notwithstanding, and make payment to him of what is due to him of the annual 120l.parv.t. from 15 August 1330 from the issues of the duchy or make satisfaction to him elsewhere in the duchy according to the tenor of the king's order previously sent to them, and he will have due allowance in his account 1 .
+Order to the seneschal of Gascony and the constable of Bordeaux or their lieutenants, as he previously ordered them, to deliver to Boglon' Doat-Amaniu de Bouglon, damoiseau , the baylies of Sales Salles , Juliak Juliac and Aulas Le Las with their parts and permit him, or to a suitable substitute or substitutes to hold them, any grant or allocation on these baylie previously made notwithstanding, and make payment to him of what is due to him of the annual 120 l.parv.t. from 15 August 1330 from the issues of the duchy or make satisfaction to him elsewhere in the duchy according to the tenor of the king's order previously sent to them, and he will have due allowance in his account 1 .
 And if it has not be done, they should send certification to the king under the seal that the king uses in the duchy.
-As on 15 August 1330, Bouglon requested that the king will wish to grant him in recompensation of the damages suffered by him in the service of the king and E[dward II], as the king granted by his letters patent to Bouglon to receive for life 120l.parv.t. per annum from the issues of the baylie of Castel-Amouroux in the said duchy, but Bouglon received nothing of this sum or a part of it because of the opposition of the French, provide this sum to him elsewhere; the king granted to him these 120l.parv.t. to be perceived each year from the issues of the baylies of Salles, Juliac and .
-And thereafter Bouglon informed the king that the constable could not satisfy him of these 120l.parv.t. from these issues because he asserted he owed various payments from the issues of these baylies to various men of the duchy, and he requested that the king will wish to grant him this baylies to be held by him or a suitable substitute or substitutes who will answer to the king, so that 120l.st. was allocated to him each year on the rent [of these baylies] and annually answer the remaining to the constable of Bordeaux.
-The king granted at will to Bouglon to have and hold these baylies of Salles, Juliac and with their parts and govern them himself or by a suitable substitute or substitutes, rendering to the king a suitable rent.
-So that he will render annually to the king by the hands of the constable of Bordeaux this rent above the 120l.parv.t. allocated to him, any grant of these baylies previously done notwithstanding, as more fully appear in the king's letters patent.
-The king had ordered them to deliver these baylies to Bouglon, permitting him or a suitable subsitute or substitutes to answer in the said form, and make payment to Bouglon of what is due of these annual 120l.parv.t. from the issues of the duchy or make satisfaction to him elsewhere in another place of the duchy, and this has still not been done, as the king is given to understand by Bouglon, whereof he is much amazed.
+As on 15 August 1330, Bouglon requested that the king will wish to grant him in recompensation of the damages suffered by him in the service of the king and Edward II , as the king granted by his letters patent to Bouglon to receive for life 120 l.parv.t. per annum from the issues of the baylie of Castel-Amouroux in the said duchy, but Bouglon received nothing of this sum or a part of it because of the opposition of the French, provide this sum to him elsewhere; the king granted to him these 120 l.parv.t. to be perceived each year from the issues of the baylies of Salles, Juliac and le Las.
+And thereafter Bouglon informed the king that the constable could not satisfy him of these 120 l.parv.t. from these issues because he asserted he owed various payments from the issues of these baylies to various men of the duchy, and he requested that the king will wish to grant him this baylies to be held by him or a suitable substitute or substitutes who will answer to the king, so that 120 l.st. was allocated to him each year on the rent of these baylies and annually answer the remaining to the constable of Bordeaux.
+The king granted at will to Bouglon to have and hold these baylies of Salles, Juliac and le Las with their parts and govern them himself or by a suitable substitute or substitutes, rendering to the king a suitable rent.
+So that he will render annually to the king by the hands of the constable of Bordeaux this rent above the 120 l.parv.t. allocated to him, any grant of these baylies previously made notwithstanding, as more fully appears in the king's letters patent.
+The king had ordered them to deliver these baylies to Bouglon, permitting him or a suitable subsitute or substitutes to answer in the said form, and make payment to Bouglon of what is due of these annual 120 l.parv.t. from the issues of the duchy or make satisfaction to him elsewhere in another place of the duchy, and this has still not been done, as the king is given to understand by Bouglon, whereof he is much amazed.
 2

 95

-30 December.
-Newcastle upon Tyne Novum Castrum super Tynam.
-Concerning the delegation of powers to negotiate with Roger-Bernat de Foix on his stay with the king.
+30 December 1335 .
+Novum Castrum super Tynam Newcastle upon Tyne .
+Procuration to treat with Roger-Bernat de Foix for his staying with the king.

-Commitment of power by the king's letters patent to Oliver de Ingham, seneschal of Gascony to negotiate and make up with Roger-Bernat de Foix Fucso, vicomte of Castellbò and ratify all agreement made with him on his retaining and his stay for life with the king whether in war or peace, allocating to him 400m.st. to be received annually for life on the issues of the custom of Bordeaux Burdeg', until the king provide him for life of 400m.st. of land or revenue in some suitable places in the duchy.
+Commitment, by letters patent under the king's seal, to Oliver de Ingham, seneschal of Gascony of full power, by the king's letters patent, to treat and agree with Fucso, de Roger-Bernat de Foix, vicomte of Castellbò on his retainder for life, and his staying with the king in war or peace, and to assign to him 400 m.st. to be taken annually for his life from the issues of the custom of Burdeg' Bordeaux , until the king provides him with 400 marks worth of land or rents in a suitable place in the duchy, for his life.
+The king promises to confirm whatever he does in this matter under the great seal.

 96

-30 December.
-Newcastle upon Tyne Novum Castrum super Tynam.
+30 December 1335 .
+Novum Castrum super Tynam Newcastle upon Tyne .
 For Jordan de Rabat.

-Order to Niccolò Usodimare Usus Maris,constable of Bordeaux or his lieutenant to make payment from the issues of the duchy at the view of these presents of 100l.bord. to Jordan de Rabat Ravat granted to him by the king, any other order of the king's to the contrary notwithstanding, receiving Rabat's letters, and he will have due allowance in his account.
+Order to Usus Maris Niccolò Usodimare, constable of Bordeaux or his lieutenant to make payment from the issues of the duchy at the view of these presents of 100 l.bord. to Ravat Jordan de Rabat granted to him by the king, any other order of the king to the contrary notwithstanding, receiving Rabat's letters, and he will have due allowance in his account.

 By K.